Badbond/toCairn/README.md

 When receiving an error message containing `Missing @TargetNode declaration in class` or `missing a property for the generated, internal ID (@Id @GeneratedValue Long id)`, it could be that the project did not compile correctly.
 Run `mvn clean compile` to recompile the project, and the problem should be gone.
+This happens when initializing the Spring context both during running the application and during tests.

+### NoClassDefFoundError during static analysis

+_Explanation coming soon_

 ## License